 Name Function Read Write

-ST00 VGA Input Status Register 0 3C2 -
+ST00 VGA Input Status Register 0 3C2

-ST01 VGA Input Status Register 1 3BA/3DA -
+ST01 VGA Input Status Register 1 3BA/3DA

 FCR VGA Feature Control Register 3CA 3BA/3DA

 MSR VGA Miscellaneous Output Register 3CC 3C2

-Various bits in these registers provide control over the real-time status of the horizontal sync signal, the horizontal retrace interval, the vertical sync signal, and the vertical retrace interval.
+Various bits in these registers provide control over the real-time status of the horizontal sync signal, the horizontal retrace interval, the vertical sync signal and the vertical retrace interval.

-The horizontal retrace interval is the period during the drawing of each scan line containing active video data, when the active video data is not being displayed.
-This period includes the horizontal front and back porches, and the horizontal sync pulse.
+The horizontal retrace interval is the period of time during the drawing of each scan line containing active video data, when the active video data is not being displayed.
+This period of time includes the horizontal front and back porches, and the horizontal sync pulse.
 The horizontal retrace interval is always longer than the horizontal sync pulse.

-The vertical retrace interval is the period during which the scan lines not containing active video data are drawn.
-It is the period that includes the vertical front and back porches, and the vertical sync pulse.
+The vertical retrace interval is the period of time during which the scan lines not containing active video data are drawn.
+It is the period of time that includes the vertical front and back porches, and the vertical sync pulse.
 The vertical retrace interval is always longer than the vertical sync pulse.

 Display Enable is a status bit (bit 0) in VGA Input Status Register 1 that indicates when either a horizontal retrace interval or a vertical retrace interval is taking place.
-In the IBM EGA graphics system (and the ones that preceded it, including MDA and CGA), it was important to check the status of this bit to ensure that one or the other retrace intervals was taking place before reading from or writing to the frame buffer.
-In these earlier systems, reading from or writing to frame buffer at times outside the retrace intervals meant that the CRT controller would be denied access to the frame buffer in while accessing pixel data needed to draw pixels on the display.
-This resulted in either "snow" or a flickering display.
-"Display Enable" is a poor name for this status bit, since this name suggests a connection to the enabling or disabling the graphics system.
+In the IBM EGA graphics system (and the ones that preceded it, including MDA and CGA), it was important to check the status of this bit to ensure that one or the other of the retrace intervals was taking place before reading from or writing to the frame buffer.
+In these earlier systems, reading from or writing to frame buffer at times outside the retrace intervals meant that the CRT controller would be denied access to the frame buffer while accessing pixel data needed to draw pixels on the display, resulting in either "snow" or a flickering display.
+The words "Display Enable" constitute an unfortunate choice of name for this status bit, since this name is suggestive of having some connection to the enabling or disabling of the graphics system.